One killed in Grand Canyon as warnings of flash floods and thunderstorms across US this weekend

 A rainstorm in late June saw one section of the roadway closed for a week.
 In response to the massive rain event, President Joe Biden approved a disaster declaration for Michigan.
 The state was also hit by a series of tornadoes.

-Meanwhile, in Missouri on Friday, two people had to be rescued from flash flooding in Madison County, having been stranded on top of their vehicle by fast-rising water.
+Meanwhile, in Missouri, two people had to be rescued from flash flooding in Madison County, having been stranded on top of their vehicle by fast-rising water.

 This weekend, large parts of Montana and Idaho are under an excessive heat warning with the possibility of severe thunderstorms.

-In the northeast, a flood warning and flood watch covers large parts of Ohio and western New York.
-Up to three inches of rain is predicted over a short period of time around Buffalo leading to a warning from the National Weather Service.
+In the northeast, a flood warning covers large parts of Ohio and western New York.
+Up to three inches of rain is predicted over a short period of time around Buffalo, said the National Weather Service.

 Much of the remainder of New York state, New Jersey, Pennsylvania, and the environs of Washington, DC is bracing for the possibility of severe thunderstorms on Saturday.